impodog/closs-int/README.md

 ### Converting Levels

-1. To convert closs level file(.cll) to standard json, you'll need to install [Python 3.11.1](https://www.python.org/downloads/release/python-3111/) and use the convertor from repo https://gitee.com/impodog/cl-ml.git
+1. To convert closs level file(.cll) to standard json, you'll need to install [Python 3.11 or later](https://www.python.org/downloads/) and use the convertor from repo https://gitee.com/impodog/cl-ml.git

 2. Then, test the convertor with command(under this source directory) **"python [your cl-ml path]/main.py ./rooms/CLL --no-traceback --recursive"**, *it's normal to see some fails(extra files)*
 3. If the conversion succeeded, you should see some newly created json file under /rooms/Closs, which will be directly used later by the executable